 Anita, a reader, asked: “The first and only big needlepoint canvas that I did, I think I did wrong so I am trying to get good directions now to do this one right!
 I am going to start a 12×12” canvas that is on stretcher bars now.
 Do I want to do all the small “detail” work first?
 Or can I stitch it row by row starting at the top?
 Which is easier or recommended?
 I think I have read that the “picture” needs to be done first!
 And then fill in the background?
 Why is this?
 Or am I imagining all of this and it doesn’t really matter??”

-When you are Starting Needlepoint Stitching these kinds of questions are common, they aren’t helped by the sketchy instructions included in most kits.
+When you are starting stitching needlepoint these kinds of questions are common, they aren’t helped by the sketchy instructions included in most kits.

-Although the kind of thread you’ve using can have a big effect on this, in general you want to work from the lightest colors to the darkest, not row by row.
-This keeps your stitching looking clean and prevents both the darker thread showing through as a shadow on the front and from getting lighter threads “polluted” with bits of dark fiber.
+Although the kind of thread you’ve using can have a big effect on this, you want to stitch from the lightest colors to the darkest, not row by row.
+This keeps your stitching looking clean and prevents both the darker thread showing through as a shadow on the front and from getting lighter threads “polluted” with bits of dark thread.

 Working row by row can make it harder to keep your stitching clean.
 You also can’t really do decorative stitches if you go row by row.